The complete guide to an airtight content strategy in 2025

 As you can see, a keyword like “bodybuilding supplements” shows that the searcher wants to learn more about products in this niche, but may not be ready to buy just yet.

 Take the plumbing niche again for another example.
-You can write an article on minor plumbing issues you need to watch out for before they turn into major problems which are more expensive to solve.
+You can write an article on minor plumbing issues you need to watch out for before they turn into major problems that are more expensive to solve.

 This article could then have some issues which a reader can check by himself, and some for which he would need the expertise of a plumber.